csc301-2023-fall/project-34-qeynet-inc-t/README.md

 The user can upload a local file from their computer and have the information accessible to the program.
 If there are problems with the file, the upload does not go through and the user is shown an error.

-* **Check the current status/operating mode of QRx/satellite**
+* **See the current status/operating mode of the device**

-In just a few clicks, the user can see every major piece of broad information about a satellite.
+In just a few clicks, the user can see every major piece of broad information about the device.
 The information is correct and up-to-date relative to the data known to the program.

+* **View telemetry data**

+A table containing the data accessible to the program, spanning multiple telemetry frames, is displayed to the user.
+The user can customize what parameters are displayed for each telemetry frame, and sort the table by a specific parameter.

-* **Plot selected variables against time**
+* **Plot selected parameters against time**

-Data from telemetry frames is plotted on a graph with time as the independent variable and user-chosen dependent variables.
-The user can customize what specific data is plotted, along with the general appearance of the resulting graph.
+Data from telemetry frames is plotted on a graph with time as the independent variable and various user-chosen parameters as dependent variables.

 * **View data for a chosen telemetry frame**